m-kupiec/compendium-javascript/README.md

 Is stored in UTF-16 format

-Three type of quotes:
+Three types of quotes:
 - Single
 - Double
 - Backticks
-  - Used for template literals `${…}` and tagged templates (a string and ebmbedded expressions being processed by a function)
+  - Used for template literals `${…}` and tagged templates (a string and embedded expressions being processed by a function)
   - Allow multiline strings

 Special characters: